Property chain

 In a standard sale, a chain is a sequence of buyers and sellers, who are all connected.
 For your sale to complete, the person buying your house must sell theirs, and the person you are buying from must complete their onward purchase.

-• The buyer is chain-free: i.e., they are a first-time buyer, a cash house buyer, or an investor.
+• The buyer is chain-free, meaning they are a first-time buyer, a cash house buyer, or an investor.

-• The seller is chain-free: i.e., they are selling a second home, a probate property, or moving into a rental/retirement home.
+• The seller is chain-free, meaning they are selling a second home, a probate property, or are moving into a rental or retirement home.

-When both sides are chain-free, you’re only waiting on the legal work, the mortgage, and the survey to complete.
-Which makes the whole thing a lot quicker.
+When both sides are chain-free, you are really only going to be waiting for the legal work, the mortgage (if one is required), and the survey to complete.
+As a result, no-chain property sales make the whole process a lot quicker.

 The typical timeline: how long does a house sale take with no chain?